 5. Nose Tip Plasty

-Usually a cosmetic surgery procedure to modify the shape of the tip of the nose.
+Usually, a cosmetic surgery procedure is used to modify the shape of the tip of the nose.

 6. Nasal Valve Surgery